BBC controversies: 2020: Churchill Bengal famine comments

 In 2020, a BBC News at Ten report featured Indian historian Rudrangshu Mukherjee saying that the former British prime minister Winston Churchill was "seen as the precipitator of mass killing" due to allegations of his failure in the Bengal famine of 1943.
 Claims of anti-South Asian racism were also made against Churchill by Oxford University professor Yasmin Khan.

 Historians Tirthankar Roy and James Holland criticised the accuracy of the report.
 The historian Max Hastings also criticised the report for failing to contextualise Churchill's actions and former Panorama journalist Tom Mangold of uncritically endorsing a "woke" view of Churchill as a racist.

 2020: Usage of the word 'Nigger' in a news report

 In 2020, a BBC News report included usage of the racial slur nigger.
-18,600 complaints were made, leading the BBC to apologise on August 9th of that year.
+18,600 complaints were made, leading the BBC to apologise on 9 August of that year.
+The use of the word was part of a content warning for a following clip.

 2021: Coverage of the death of Prince Philip

 In the days following the death of Prince Philip, the BBC received over 100,000 complaints, a record number for British television, accusing BBC of excessive coverage and its perceived attempt to manufacture a largely absent national grief.